kcraigo/kcraigo-webdev/content/post/PowerPlatform/Dataverse/DataverseForTeams_Import_Options - Dataflows.md

 </figure>

 **Clarification!** In my previous article, ["Dataverse For Teams Import Options - Excel"](https://www.kcraigo.com/post/powerplatform/dataverse/dataverseforteams_import_options/ "Dataverse Import Options - Excel") , I showed how you can import data from an Excel spreadsheet into Dataverse for Teams using the Power Query Dashboard.
-We will use the Dashboard in this tutorial as well but this time we will choose the Dataflows option.
+We will use the Dashboard in this tutorial as well but this time we will choose the SharePoint List option.

 Next!
-Let's explore Importing with the Dataflows option!
+Let's explore Importing with the SharePoint List option!